DrIllness/nano-dalvik/readme.txt

 TODO
-add labels support for constants
+kotlin version: add labels support for constants
 (low priority) clean repetition in parser/engine
 (low priority) color the commands.
 This takes to parse text in realtime, basically, on each change in text field

+c version:
+write nanodalvik vm load function and execute function